wuys13/Multi-Drug-Transfer-Learning/README.md

 ## Contact Us

 As a pre-alpha version release, we are looking forward to user feedback to help us improve our framework.
-If you have any questions or suggestions, please open an issue or contact [wuyushuai@mail.tsinghua.edu.cn](wuyushuai@mail.tsinghua.edu.cn).
+If you have any questions or suggestions, please open an issue or contact [wuyushuai@mail.tsinghua.edu.cn].

 ## Cite Us